nol13/fuzzball.js/README.md

 ```
 Also available are the __lite/fuzzball_lite.umd.min.js__ or __ultra_lite/fuzzball_ultra_lite.umd.min.js__ bundles if you need a smaller file size.
 The lite version doesn't include the partial ratios, and only has limited wildcard support, and ultra_lite version also doesnt include support for collation or astral symbols, it's extract functions are as not optimized for large datasets, and it's full_process function's alphanumeric check doesn't support non-roman alphabets.

-The full, lite and ultra_lite flavors weight in at 125kB, 69kB, and 28kB respectively uncompressed.
+The full, lite and ultra_lite flavors currently weight in at 125kB, 69kB, and 28kB respectively, uncompressed.
+May try to take out additional dependencies from ultra_light in the future but the feature set should remain intact.
 Now using UMD format but the old browser bundles still provided.
 Has a smaller file size (69kB vs. 125kB) but

 # Usage